 A finance company that allegedly used shady agents, deceptive contracts, and

-to target thousands of would-be entrepreneurs will cancel $24
+false claims to target thousands of would-be entrepreneurs will cancel $24

 million in judgments allegedly obtained through deception and will reform all